itsabubakar/cat-wiki/README.md

 - Improve typescript knowledge by learning and using new things, and improving on older skills
 - Use axios better
 - Read up on css skeletal layouts
 - Read typescript crash course
+- Learn how to add fonts to tailwind css